 Most accounting and finance professionals find jobs they love.
 But let’s face it.
 Most jobs don’t last an entire career, and the decision to quit your job can come about for any number of reasons: a better job opportunity, a move to another city or your spouse’s transfer, an unreasonable boss, a need for growth or a better salary than what you can get at your current company.

 Just so you know, you’re not alone.
-According to the latest Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, 3 million workers voluntarily quit their jobs in April, and another 1.6 million were laid off or fired across the country.
+According to the Job Openings and Labor Turnover Survey from the Bureau of Labor Statistics, millions of workers voluntarily quit their jobs and are laid off or fired across the country every month.

 Whether you resign from a job or you’re asked to leave, you’ll have forms to complete, exit interviews, a workspace to pack up and farewells to colleagues.
 The most important takeaway?
 Leave gracefully.
 The manner in which you handle your last two weeks and very last day at work may have an impact on your future career prospects.